Challenging an ESA decision - mandatory reconsideration

 How to ask for mandatory reconsideration

-It’s better to ask in writing because then you can keep a copy of your letter for yourself.
+It’s better to ask in writing because then you can keep a copy of your form or letter for yourself.
 However, if you're getting close to the deadline, it's best to phone first and then confirm your phone call in writing.

 You might feel that you’ve already given DWP all the information about your disability or illness, and be surprised or angry with their decision.